eclipse-volttron/docker/README.md

 ## Prerequisites

-The following requires docker to be available through the command line and sudo to be available for removing datavolumes.
+The following requires docker to be available through the command line and sudo to be available if you need to mount/remove datavolumes to persist files on host machine.

 Clone this repository ```git clone https://github.com/eclipse-volttron/docker``` and ```cd docker```.

-It is assumed that you are executing from a shell within the docker directory for the rest of this README.
+It is assumed that you are executing from a shell within the cloned docker directory for the rest of this README.

 ## Environmental Variables